Creating a Postgres docker container and connecting dbt

 I am currently researching dbt, a data transformation tool that allows you to transform data in your warehouse more effectively.
 One of the things that is really interesting about it, is that dbt has a set of adapters that allow you to interchange between different database engines.

 It is also really easy to get started with local development.
 I initially tried to get the SQL Server adapter up and running because I am able to run SQL Server locally on my Mac.
-However, the SQL Server adapter is a community adapter and it’s not so quick to get started, so for now I’m going to work with Postgres.
+However, the SQL Server adapter is a community adapter and it’s not so quick to get started, so for now I am going to work with Postgres.

 Pre-requisites